 The Department of Homeland Security U.S. Immigration and Customs Enforcement (ICE) does a thorough job when it comes to non-citizens who are suspected of not legally residing in the United States.

-The ICE takes these individuals into custody and releases them only when they’ve proven their eligibility for release.
-Once the detained individual is proven eligible to get out on bond, a judge or immigration agent can set a bail amount for the immigration bond.
+ICE takes these individuals into custody and releases them only when they’ve proven their eligibility for release.
+Once the detained individual is proven eligible to get out on an immigration bond, a judge or immigration agent can set an immigration bond amount.
 The amount of the immigration bond depends on various factors including the level of risk involved in releasing the individual from detention.

 What are the Types of Immigration Bonds?